 After the IMF is shut down, Ethan Hunt goes rogue to find the Syndicate, a deadly crime organization.

-It’s our fifth outing with Ethan Hunt (Tom Cruise, Edge of Tomorrow) and co, and, of course, the stunts are more insane, the action more frenetic, and the villain more evil than ever.
+It’s our fifth outing with Ethan Hunt (Tom Cruise, “Eyes Wide Shut”) and co, and, of course, the stunts are more insane, the action more frenetic, and the villain more evil than ever.
 Do you think Ethan will die?
 Will the IMF stay shut down?
 Will the world end?

 Of course not… they’ve got to make way for the sequel.